 Can You Visit Dunnottar Castle?

 Yes!
 You can visit the surrounding areas overlooking Dunnottar Castle for free and experience the incredible views as seen in many photographs.
 If open, you can also step inside this enchanting ruin for a fee.

 Where Is Dunnottar Castle In Scotland?

-Dunnottar Castle Scotland is located around 2 miles South from Stonehaven on the North East Coast of Scotland.
+Dunnottar Castle is located around 2 miles South from Stonehaven on the North East Coast of Scotland.

 Can You Go Inside Dunnottar Castle?